kylekrieg/Node-Red-Contesting-Dashboard/INSTALL.md

 sqlite3 qsos
 ```

-Now we have to create tables within the qsos database called qsos.
+Now we have to create tables calles qsos within the qsos database.

 At the sqlite prompt, copy everything below and paste into the database.
 When done, hit *enter*.
-This will create a table called qsos and a table named spots.
-It will also create an index on table qsos.
+This will create a table named qsos and a table named spots.
+It will also create an index on the table qsos.

 ```
 CREATE TABLE qsos(